Promo code SPRING2022 will be automatically applied at checkout!

 • Follow your doctor’s recommendations for regular blood glucose lab work and assessment.

-• Consider working one-on-one with a dietitian at Nutrisense who can help you track your glucose levels with a continuous glucose monitor.
+• Consider working one-on-one with a registered dietitian at Nutrisense who can help you track your glucose levels.
 Together, you’ll gain deeper insight into how your current approach may impact those levels.
 Your doctor can access your tracked data to follow along!

 a person measuring their waist

 Not everyone who has prediabetes or diabetes will be overweight.
-However, studies show that interventions promoting weight loss for those who may be overweight may also improve insulin sensitivity and glucose regulation.
+However, studies show that weight-loss interventions for those who may be overweight can also improve insulin sensitivity and glucose regulation.

-Some research even suggests that losing at least 10 percent of body fat and adopting an exercise routine to reduce fat tissue can improve blood sugar levels significantly.
+Some research even suggests that losing body fat and adopting an exercise routine to reduce fat tissue can significantly improve glucose levels.

 Tips and Resources